▲ Atsuko Kumon Hong on fire in the lobby of the Cheongshim Village building in August 2013.

-The Korean leadership of the FFWPU make many demands on the Japanese members for money and further recruitment.
-Leaders like Rev. Masahiro Ono were under great pressure to fulfill a never-ending stream of goals by fixed dates.
-Rev. Ono was apparently asked to return donations to Atsuko Hong’s spiritual child.
-At the same time he was trying to collect money for the FFWPU of Korea.
+The Korean leadership of the Moon church make many demands on the Japanese members for money and further recruitment.
+Leaders like Reverend Masahiro Ono were under great pressure to fulfill a never-ending stream of goals by fixed dates.
+Reverend Ono was apparently asked to return donations to Atsuko Hong’s spiritual child.
+At the same time he was trying to collect money for the Moon church of Korea.

-Japanese wives who face difficulties frequently do not feel supported by ministers in the FFWPU of Korea.
+Japanese wives who face difficulties frequently do not feel supported by ministers in the Moon church of Korea.
 They are told they have to pay indemnity for Japan’s past, or for their own sinful lineage.

-Being a Japanese leader, as was Rev. Ono, or a Japanese wife with a Korean husband, such as Atsuko Hong can be challenging.
+Being a Japanese leader, as was Reverend Ono, or a Japanese wife with a Korean husband, such as Atsuko Hong can be challenging.